 His next revelation about animal and insect behavior came aboard a commercial freighter, the Maria C, bound from Naples, via Algeria, to Philadelphia with Callahan, this time working above decks to enjoy the breeze.
-Halfway across the Mediterranean, a strange bird with beautiful patterned plumage and an extended crest appeared from nowhere.
-From its downward curving bill Callahan recognized a hoopoe, so-called because of its musical "Hoc-po-po" song.
+Halfway across the Mediterranean, a Tuning in to Nature 265 strange bird with beautiful patterned plumage and an extended crest appeared from nowhere.
+From its downward curving bill Callahan recognized a hoopoe, so-called because of its musical "Hoo-po-po" song.